TomKaltz/Server/DOCKER.md

 **This Dockerfile is based on the existing working Docker configuration** from `tools/linux/Dockerfile` but optimized for Coolify deployment with proper headless OpenGL support.

+**Multi-Platform Support**: This Dockerfile works on both ARM64 (Apple Silicon) and AMD64 (Intel/AMD) architectures, making it perfect for Coolify deployments on any platform.

 ## Prerequisites

 - Docker 20.10+ with BuildKit enabled